Last Updated on February 26, 2022 by Chris and Lindsay

-You may want to allocate a little time checking out some of the other views in the area, including Grand View, Artists Point, Upper Falls and Inspiration Point.
+You may want to allocate a little time checking out some of the other views in the area, including Grand View, Artist Point, Upper Falls and Inspiration Point.

 This is a great place to spend the late afternoon.
 But don’t get caught up too long.

-The last stop on your one day in Yellowstone itinerary is going to end with a spectacular view of the sunset (and hopefully wildlife) in Hayden Valley.
+The last stop on your one day in Yellowstone National Park itinerary is going to end with a spectacular view of the sunset (and hopefully wildlife) in Hayden Valley.

 Sunset in Hayden Valley

-Whereas the western half of Yellowstone is known for its geothermal activity, the eastern half of the park is known for the prevalence of wildlife.
+Whereas the western half of Yellowstone National Park is known for its geothermal activity, the eastern half of the park is known for the prevalence of wildlife.